-Methods and results: AFR-PRELIEVE is a prospective, non-randomized, open-label, multicenter study in patients with symptomatic HF (NYHA class III or IV ambulatory) and pulmonary capillary wedge pressure (PCWP) ≥15mmHg at rest or ≥25mmHg at exercise, irrespective of ejection fraction (EF ≥15%).
-Primary endpoint is the incidence of severe adverse device events (SADEs) up to 3 months following implantation.
-Here we report on procedural and the 3-month data for a total of 36 enrolled HF patients.
-14 (39%) patients with reduced EF (HFrEF: EF15-39%) and 22 (61%) patients with preserved EF (HFpEF: EF ≥40%) were enrolled after successful transseptal puncture and balloon atrial septostomy.
-Implantation success rate and device patency with left-right shunt was 100% (post-procedural and at 3 months) in both patient groups, without SADEs up to 3 months.
-1/36 (2.7%) patient had a procedure related bleeding, 3/36 (8.3%) patients (2/14 HFrEF and 1/22 HFpEF) were hospitalised for worsening of HF.
-1/36 (2.7%) HFrEF patient died 30 days after implantation (pneumonia).
-Surrogate endpoints (NYHA class, 6 minute walking distance and Kansas City Cardiomyopathie Score) suggest clinical efficacy for both patient collectives.
+Methods and results: AFR-PRELIEVE is a prospective, non-randomised, open-label, multicentre study in patients with symptomatic heart failure NYHA Class III or IV and pulmonary capillary wedge pressure (PCWP) ≥15 mmHg at rest or ≥25 mmHg at exercise irrespective of left ventricular ejection fraction (EF ≥15%).
+Here we report on procedural and three-month follow-up data for a total of thirty-six enrolled patients.
+Sixteen (44.5%) patients with reduced EF (HFrEF: EF 15-39%) and twenty (55.5%) patients with preserved EF (HFpEF: EF ≥40%) were enrolled.
+Implantation success rate and device patency with left-right shunt was 100% (post procedure and at three months) in both patient groups, with one SADE in the HFpEF group which completely resolved.
+Three (3/36, 8.3%) patients were hospitalised for worsening of heart failure (two HFrEF patients, one HFpEF patient).
+Individual patients from both the HFrEF and HFpEF groups showed improvement in symptoms and surrogate parameters of heart failure (NYHA class, six-minute walking distance, Kansas City Cardiomyopathy Questionnaire, PCWP, NT-proBNP).